 Note: The record by Godwin was never officially certified by any sanctioning body, though the Guinness Book of World Records did offer belated recognition of Godwin’s remarkable achievement.

-The current UMCA record is also recognized as a Guinness World Record.
+The current WUCA record is also recognized as a Guinness World Record.

 Up until the end of 2016, the corresponding target for women was the mileage of 29,603.7 miles logged by Billie Dovey in 1938.

 On December 31 2016, Kasja Tylen completed her own “Year in the Saddle”, surpassing Dovey’s total with 32,326 miles.
-Tylen is awaiting confirmation of her record attempt from Guinness World Records, under whose rules she was riding.
-Although Coker is set to obliterate this distance (her mileage after 8 months stands at 56,231 miles already), Tylen and Coker’s records are expected to be recognised separately due to the different guidelines by Guinness and the UMCA.
+Tylen was awarded confirmation by Guinness World Records, under whose rules she was riding.
+Although Coker obliterated this distance, Tylen and Coker’s records are recognised separately due to the different guidelines by Guinness and the WUCA.